cchitsiang/awesome-stars/topics.md

 - [FAQGURU/FAQGURU](https://github.com/FAQGURU/FAQGURU) - :school_satchel: :rocket: :tada: A list of interview questions.
 This repository is everything you need to prepare for your technical interview.
 - [microsoft/microsoft-ui-xaml](https://github.com/microsoft/microsoft-ui-xaml) - Windows UI Library: the latest Windows 10 native controls and Fluent styles for your applications
 - [unoplatform/uno](https://github.com/unoplatform/uno) - Build Mobile, Desktop and WebAssembly apps with C# and XAML.
 Today.
 Open source and professionally supported.
-- [abpframework/abp](https://github.com/abpframework/abp) - Open Source Web Application Framework for ASP.NET Core
+- [abpframework/abp](https://github.com/abpframework/abp) - Open Source Web Application Framework for ASP.NET Core.
+Offers an opinionated architecture to build enterprise software solutions with best practices on top of the .NET and the ASP.NET Core platforms.
 - [roslynpad/roslynpad](https://github.com/roslynpad/roslynpad) - A cross-platform C# editor based on Roslyn and AvalonEdit
 - [cofoundry-cms/cofoundry](https://github.com/cofoundry-cms/cofoundry) - Cofoundry is an extensible and flexible .NET Core CMS & application framework focusing on code first development
 - [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.